kyleshevlin/react-generate-context/README.md

 Creating a new React Context involves a few steps. `react-generate-context` removes a couple of those steps.

 The `react-generate-context` package is a single function, `generateContext`, that generates a React Context (in closure) and returns to you the Provider and custom hook to access it in one step.
-All you need to do is give it a function the generate the `value` prop for your Context.
+All you need to do is give it a function that creates and updates the `value` prop for your Context.
 Let's go through an example:

 ```javascript
 import generateContext from 'react-generate-context'